Patching Tips for Parents

 SHOULD GLASSES BE WORN DURING PATCHING?

 Yes.
-The glasses should be worn over the adhesive patch.
+The glasses should be worn over the sticky eye patch.
 Do not stick the patch on the glasses lens.
-It will not be effective as the child will be able to peek around the lens.
+It will not work well as the child will be able to peek around the lens and the patch.

-WHAT IF THE PATCH ADHESIVE CAUSES SKIN SENSITIVITY?
+WHAT IF THE PATCH ADHESIVE CAUSES SKIN IRRITATION?

 WHAT CAN BE DONE TO ENCOURAGE BETTER PATCHING?